DuanLee2520/glassdoor-job/README.md

 # glassdoor-job
-scrape job information and analyze
+scrape job information from glassdoor.
+it is very robust!!!!!!!!!!
+it is helpful with every one who wants to find a job through glassdoor